mlochbaum/BQN/doc/join.md

 *View this file with results and syntax highlighting [here](https://mlochbaum.github.io/BQN/doc/join.html).*

-# Join
+# Join and Join To

+The glyph `∾` combines arrays along an existing axis, a concept that other languages might call "concatenation" or "catenation" but BQN names "Join".
+The one-argument form Join and two-argument form Join To are parallel to the [functions that combine arrays along a new axis](couple.md), Merge (`>`) and Couple (`≍`).

+## Join To

+Join To connects its two arguments together, for example to join two strings:

+        "abcd" ∾ "EFG"

+If the arguments have the same rank, then they are combined along the first axis: the result is an array whose major cells are the major cells of `𝕨` followed by the major cells of `𝕩`.
+For arrays with rank two or more, this means they will be joined "vertically" according to BQN's display.

+        ⊢ a ← 3 +⌜○↕ 4
+        ⊢ b ← 2‿4 ⥊ ↕8
+        a ∾ b

+For this definition to work, major cells of `𝕨` and `𝕩` have to have the same shape.
+That means that `𝕨≡○(1↓≢)𝕩`, and the shape of the result is the sum of the lengths of `𝕨` and `𝕩` followed by their shared major cell shape: to use a self-referential definition, the final shape is given by `+○≠ ∾ ⊣⁼○(1↓≢)` for arguments of equal rank.

+        a ∾ 2‿5⥊b

+Join To will also allow arguments with ranks that are one apart.
+In this case, the smaller-rank argument is treated as a major cell in its entirety.
+If for example `𝕨<○=𝕩`, then we must have `(≢𝕨)≡1↓≢𝕩`, and the result shape is `1⊸+⌾⊑≢𝕩`.

+        4‿2‿3‿0 ∾ a

+An edge case for Join To is that it can also be applied to two units to make a list:

+        3 ∾ 'c'

+This case is unusual because the rank of the result is higher than that of either argument.
+It's also identical to Couple (`≍`); Couple should be preferred because it doesn't require a special case for this situation.
+See [coupling units](couple.md#coupling-units).

+## Join

-Join (`∾`) is an extension of the monadic function [Raze](https://aplwiki.com/wiki/Raze) from A+ and J to arbitrary argument ranks.
+The monadic form of `∾`, called simply Join, is more complicated than Join To because it really takes not just one argument but an entire array of them.
+Join is an extension of the monadic function [Raze](https://aplwiki.com/wiki/Raze) from A+ and J to arbitrary argument ranks.
 It has the same relationship to Join to, the dyadic function sharing the same glyph, as [Merge](couple.md) (`>`) does to Couple (`≍`): `a≍b` is `>a‿b` and `a∾b` is `∾a‿b`.
 While Merge and Couple combine arrays (the elements of Merge's argument, or the arguments themselves for Couple) along a new leading axis, Join and Join to combine them along the existing leading axis.
 Both Merge and Join can also be called on a higher-rank array, causing Merge to add multiple leading axes while Join combines elements along multiple existing axes.

 Join can be used to combine several strings into a single string, like `array.join()` in Javascript (but it doesn't force the result to be a string).